 Please note that the national dress rules have been tightened up considerably.
 Now, national dress, uniforms etc. are generally allowed only if the national dress is black, white and grey, and if the national dress is what the graduand would usually wear at other formal University occasions.
 Exceptions are made if there are religious requirements.
 If you wish to wear national dress it is essential that you contact the Praelector at least 3 weeks before the Congregation, as he will need to seek the Proctor's permission.

-The University's academical costume consists of a gown; a hood (made of different material or in a different colour to denote either the wearer's existing Degree or the Degree they are about to receive); and a cap or bonnet.
+The University's academical costume consists of a gown, a hood (made of different material or in a different colour to denote either the wearer's existing Degree or the Degree they are about to receive).
+No head-dress other than a square (mortar board) or bonnet (for a doctor on scarlet days) is permitted (except for religious reasons).
+In practice, virtually no-one wears a square.
+If you do decide to wear one on the day, you should take it off and carry it in your left hand inside the Seante House.

 Persons taking their first Cambridge degrees wear appropriate gowns (in the case of undergraduates their undergraduate gown which varies in colour or design from College to College), with the hood of the degree to be taken.
 The hoods clearly indicate the degrees sought by graduands, and those seen at General Admission include (in order of precedence):